 version and language of a resource, a wildcard-based shorthand might be

 preferable (say, urn:x-resources:123456:*:1:*).

 Projects should, of course, be version handled too, as they will almost

 certainly change over time.
 For example, one might handle them as any other

-resource in the version map and always store
+resource in the version map and always store project documents in

 separate files (which requires a way to easily identify them when